lukamiletic95/papers/Push pull push HEAP PSS.md

 The fundamental purpose of PSS is to provide every node with a *peer subset*.
 Until now, the presumption was that a node contains IP addresses of every other node in the network, and when it gossips information, it merely selects *f* nodes uniformly at random, hence creating the peer subset.
 However, maintaining information about every node in the network has a non-negligible overhead.

 PSS is based on avoiding the aforesaid presumption.
-Its idea is to **gossip the membership information as well**, therefore making this service **gossip based** as well.
+Its idea is to **gossip the membership information as well**, therefore making this service **gossip based**.
 This creates a dynamic unstructured overlay across the network.
 Experimental analysis in [13] provides promising results when it comes to using PSS.

 Note that when discussing this problem, we observe two aspects of gossip communication:
 * **Peer sampling service** which provides every node with its peer subset - so far this was not gossip based, it was based on drawing a uniformly random sample from the set of all nodes